This post lists the 4 best places or ways to get a view of the Statue of Liberty for free, most notably the Staten Island Ferry.

 TIP: Our pay-what-you-wish Lower Manhattan Tour visits Battery Park where your guide will point out the Statue of Liberty in the distance and tell you about the statue’s history.

-If you can’t make our live tour, you can try our Lower Manhattan Audio Tour that can be taken at any time of the day or night.
+If you can’t make our live tour, you can try our Lower Manhattan Audio Tour which can be taken at any time of the day or night.

 Here is a sample.